 Licenses and permits are controlled under the Drugs, Poisons and Controlled Substances Act 1981 and the Drugs, Poisons and Controlled Substances Regulations 2017.

-Registered health practitioners (for example, medical practitioners, pharmacists, veterinary practitioners, nurse practitioners and dentists) are authorised to possess and use medicines in the lawful practice of their professions.
+Registered health practitioners (for example, medical practitioners, pharmacists, veterinary practitioners, nurse practitioners, dentists and some midwives, nurses, optometrists and podiatrists) are authorised to possess and use medicines in the lawful practice of their professions.